 Everybody knows (or at least should know) that eating fruits and vegetables is good for you; however, most people underestimate their beneficial effects.
 A new research has shown that eating seven or more portions of fruit and vegetables a day reduces your risk of death at any point in time by 42 percent compared to eating less than one portion.

-A purple carrot (or Eastern carrot, as it is also called today) would come as a major surprise for most people nowadays, but before the 17th century, that was pretty much the colour going for carrots.
-There were also some yellow and some white ones, but orange carrots – that just didn’t happen.
-So how come we see them orange
+A purple carrot (or Eastern carrot, as it is also called today) would come as a major surprise for most people nowadays — but before the 17th century, that was pretty much the color carrots had oging on.
+There were also some yellow and some white varieties, but orange carrots were a rarely seen sight.
+So how did that change?